 Spring in Ontario brings the beginning of nature’s wake from its hibernation and becomes alive with activity, much different from the snow-capped fun of Ontario winter activities.
-With the busy bees and brooks babbling surrounded by bouquets of bolstering buds, the spring season in Canada is a fantastic festival of natural wonders in itself.
+With the busy bees and brooks babbling surrounded by bouquets of bolstering buds, the spring season in Canada is a fantastic festival of natural wonders.

-From the fun-filled festivals to the humble splendours of a weekend away in the wild, an Ontario spring brings the goods when it comes to creating remarkable memories.
+From the fun-filled festivals to the humble splendours of a weekend away in the wild, an Ontario spring brings the goods to create remarkable memories.

 Wondering how to discover the splendid pearls of springtime fun in the vast sea of Ontario activities?
 We’ll unearth some of the top excursions in this Canadian season of joy to ensure you have a flourishing time.

 With plenty of spring showers and growing greenery to look forward to, this season of new beginnings starts around late March and till late June.